Tyler Stephenson Player Props: Reds vs. Diamondbacks

 Tyler Stephenson At The Plate

-- Stephenson has 14 doubles, a triple, seven home runs and 36 walks while batting .252.
+- Stephenson has 14 doubles, a triple, seven home runs and 37 walks while hitting .253.

-- Looking at the 90 games he has played this year, he's hit a home run in seven of them (7.8%), and in 2% of his trips to the plate.

-- In 33.3% of his games this season, Stephenson has driven in at least one run.
-In seven of those games (7.8%) he recorded two or more RBI.
+- Stephenson has an RBI in 30 of 91 games this season, with multiple RBI in seven of them.

-- He has scored in 36 of 90 games this year, and more than once 6 times.
+- He has scored a run in 37 games this season, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.